mllngtn/rouge-me/readme.md

 ### G

 This is a guard.
 Boooooo.
+Guards will patrol around until such time as they notice you.

 ### .